Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-3-Week-6.md

 ### **Setup Github Access from ieng6**
 -----

 In order to commit and push from the command line, first, a token-based login mechanism like SSH keys must be used.
+In order to do this, first check for existing SSH keys, generate a new SSH key, before adding a new SSH key to the Github account.
+This link will have more information [Link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-A public key is added as part of the remote access lab to Github.
+The goal of this is to ensure a public key is added as part of the remote access lab to Github.
+If this works, the git commands `git add .`, `git commmit -m`, and `git push` should be fully functioal in the terminal. `git push origin main` should also be functional in the command line after committing to push the changes to Github.

+First, there's the public key and the private key.
+Both are shown below in the images.

 The image below shows where the public key I made is stored in Github and my user account.